 Add 2 tablespoons of sunflower oil to a skillet over medium-high heat.
 When the oil starts to shimmer, add the carrots and onions and cook until they are soft and translucent to make the zazharka—the Ukrainian version of mirepoix.

 Add the tomato paste to the skillet and stir for about 2 minutes until it is fully incorporated and fragrant.
-Set the carrot and onion mixture aside while the borscht stock and beets continue to cook.
+Set the carrot and onion mixture aside while the stock and beets continue to cook.

 Step 4: Peel and grate the beets